micked99/ICT-Wspr-complete-setup/README.md

 mark out both of the //clock_prescale_set
 and use hAVA 4Mhz board setting

-CW setup, the board will at first moment at power on send a morse signal with your callsign or what you choose to set

-Here is my SA6BSS call in the ino file

-cw_s(); cw_a(); cw_6(); cw_b(); cw_s(); cw_s();

-to set cw tx frequncy adjust it in Beep.h
+to set cw tx frequncy adjust it in Beep.h, this will tx a short cw init as soon as you connect power
   // freq = 14096950UL;
      freq = 18105900UL;
   // freq = 28125870UL;

-And lastly, there is a couple of setting in the
-TelemFunctions.h

-Sets the frequncy of tcxo used, line 283
-#define F_XTAL 26000000;

-Sets Telemetry channel
-call_telemetry[0] = '0';  // set 0 or Q
-call_telemetry[2] = '8';  // set 0 to 9

-Available channels 00, 01, 02 - 08, 09 and Q0, Q1, Q2 - Q8, Q9

-If you have problem getting decodes, say its works fine on 20m but when you try 10m the board tx but you dont get any decodes in wsjt-x, change this in TelemFunctions.h , look at line 295 & 296<br>
+If you have problem getting wspr decodes, say its works fine on 20m but when you try 10m the board tx but you dont get any decodes, change this in TelemFunctions.h <br>

  //outdivider 77000000000 or 30000000000 // If bad decodes at 24/28Mhz try the other value<br>
   outdivider = 30000000000 / frequency;  // With 900 MHz beeing the maximum internal PLL-Frequency<br>